-We have contacts for Advocacy Support Services to enable young people to have access to advocacy support to ensure their voice is listened to.
+We work with the young people's Social worker to appoint an Advocacy Support Services to enable young people to have access to ensure their voice is listened to.
 This takes place in several forms which the young people will be informed about.
 We work closely with the social workers of the young people and we are able to arrange for an advocate through them also.